 By Ted Lipien for Cold War Radio Museum

-Who was the first chief news writer for U.S. taxpayer-funded Voice of America (VOA), hidden for decades from history, who after leaving VOA and joining the Communist Party USA received the Stalin International Peace Prize worth over $235,000 in today’s dollars?
-Very few people know that the person who was in effect the first or one of the first Voice of America newsroom directors was a Communist sympathizer and later a Communist Party member.
-While at VOA, he defended Stalin and refused to believe that the Soviet leader was a mass murderer.
-When he received the Stalin Peace Prize, he was one of the best known Communists in America.
-He was later in a group of American Communists who cried when they read Nikita Khrushchev’s 1956 speech describing Stalin’s crimes, but he would neither repudiate nor return his Soviet prize.
-He never expressed any regrets about anything he wrote for VOA and until his death defended his support of Communism, Stalin and Soviet Russia as historically necessary.
+Who was one of the first chief news writers for U.S. taxpayer-funded Voice of America (VOA), hidden for decades from history, who after leaving VOA and joining the Communist Party USA received the Stalin International Peace Prize worth over $235,000 in today’s dollars?
+Scarcely any people know that the person who was in effect one of the first Voice of America newsroom directors was a Communist sympathizer and later a Communist Party member.
+While writing VOA English news broadcasts during most of 1943, he defended Stalin and refused to believe that the Soviet leader was a mass murderer.
+When he was awarded the Stalin Peace Prize in December 1953 several months after the death of Soviet dictator Joseph Stalin, he was one of the best-known Communists in America.
+He was later in a group of American Communists who cried when they read Nikita Khrushchev’s 1956 speech describing Stalin’s crimes, but he would neither repudiate nor return his Stalin Peace Prize.
+He never expressed any regrets about anything he wrote for VOA in 1943 and until his death defended his earlier support of Communism, Stalin, and Soviet Russia as historically justified and necessary.
 9

-His granddaughter, Molly Jong-Fast (daughter of feminist writer Erica Jong of the Fear of Flying fame) recalled that the great Chilean poet Pablo Neruda, a fellow Communist, wrote a poem about her famous grandfather, with a line, You who are jailed.
-I embrace you, my comrade….
-10 In the period of McCarthyite hysteria and paranoia, he was briefly jailed, but not for anything related to his much earlier work at the Voice of America.
+His granddaughter, Molly Jong-Fast (daughter of feminist writer Erica Jong of the Fear of Flying fame), recalled that the great Chilean poet Pablo Neruda, a fellow Communist, wrote a poem about her famous grandfather, with the line, You who are jailed.
+I embrace you, my comrade… 10 In the period of McCarthyite hysteria and paranoia, he was briefly jailed, but not for anything related to his much earlier work at the Voice of America.
 He had refused to disclose the names of members in a pro-Soviet front organization.

-The approaching 15th anniversary (March 12) of the death of a prolific writer (Near the end of his life, he had claimed to have written 75 books.) and VOA’s most famous Communist is likely to be completely ignored despite his great impact on the journalism of its early news programs.
-As a successful author of the best-selling historical novel Citizen Tom Paine, which received a front-page place in The New York Times Book Review, in 1942 he was put in charge of writing a 15-minute daily newscast for the premier four-hour Voice of America radio broadcast to Europe, referred to as “American BBC” because it was rebroadcast by medium wave on transmitters leased from the BBC and was translated into multiple languages except Russian.
+The approaching 15th anniversary (March 12) of the death of a prolific writer (near the end of his life, he had claimed to have written 75 books.) and VOA’s most famous Communist is likely to be completely ignored despite his great impact on the journalism of its early news programs.
+As a successful author of the best-selling historical novel Citizen Tom Paine, which received a front-page place in The New York Times Book Review, in 1943 he was put in charge of writing a 15-minute daily newscast for the premier four-hour Voice of America radio broadcast to Europe, referred to as “American BBC” because it was rebroadcast by a medium wave on transmitters leased from the BBC and was translated into multiple languages except Russian.
+Howard Fast was employed by the Office of War Information since December 1942.
+Documents in his U.S. government OWI personnel file show that he was officially transferred from the Publications unit to the Radio unit on May 1, 1943, but another document also indicates that he was already on loan to the Radio unit in March 1943.
+The exact date when he started working on writing VOA English news could not be determined from his OWI personnel records.
+He seems to indicate in his book Being Red that the transfer happened not too long after he was hired by OWI in December 1942.

-The omission of Russian from early VOA broadcasts was not due to any lack of love for the Soviet Union and admiration for Stalin among its staff.
+The omission of Russian-language programming from early VOA radio broadcasts was not due to any lack of love for the Soviet Union and admiration for Stalin among its staff.
 Despite having dozens of other foreign language services, the Voice of America did not broadcast in Russian until 1947 because pro-Soviet U.S. government officials were afraid that Russian broadcasts might offend the Soviet leader.
-Not broadcasting in Russian or Ukrainian was a safer option, even though with pro-Soviet Communist sympathizers in charge of writing VOA news, producing radio programs and censoring information unfavorable to Russia, chances of offending Stalin were minimal.
-The first VOA news director would not have received the Stalin Prize if he had done anything to harm the Soviet leader’s reputation.
-He earned his Soviet award the old fashioned way by his hard work in promoting what one refugee journalist Julius Epstein who had escaped from Nazi Germany and worked for the Office of War Information called “Love for Stalin.”
+Not broadcasting in Russian or Ukrainian was a safer option, even though with pro-Soviet Communist sympathizers in charge of writing VOA news, producing radio programs, and censoring information unfavorable to Russia, chances of offending Stalin were minimal.
+The first permanent VOA English news writer-director (others, according to Fast, were fired after only a few weeks in this position) would not have received the Stalin Prize if he had done anything to harm the Soviet leader’s reputation.
+He earned his Soviet award the old-fashioned way by his hard work in promoting what one refugee journalist Julius Epstein who had escaped from Nazi Germany and worked for the Office of War Information called “Love for Stalin.”
 11 One of the very few anti-Communists at the Voice of America during the war, as a young student in Austria, Epstein was briefly a member of the Communist Party but quickly became an opponent of Communism and wrote about it both in Europe and later in the United States before joining the U.S. propaganda agency.
 After the war, he tried to expose to Americans the legacy of Soviet influence over VOA broadcasts and was criticized by VOA and State Department officials as an immigrant troublemaker.

 “I do not know of any other case which shows so clearly that the policies of the Voice of America have sometimes exactly the same effect as if they had been designed and carried out by a well-paid Soviet agent than the way the Voice treated Stalin’s cold-blooded murder of 15,000 [the figure known at that time] Polish officers who were massacred on Soviet soil in the spring of 1940.
 As I already mentioned, the OWI accepted Stalin’s big lies on Katyn (that the Germans had murdered the Polish officers) at face value and disseminated those lies all over the world.
 When, after the war, a large amount of irrefutable evidence became available, evidence to the effect, that not the Germans but Stalin’s own NKVD had massacred the Poles, in order to get rid of the most valuable future anti-Stalinists in Poland, the Voice of America kept silent.”
 12